 Independent study provides sophomore or second level students the opportunity to take a required course that is not included in the regular semester course schedule and will not be scheduled prior to the student’s expected graduation date.
 The Academic Dean and instructor must approve and have the right to deny the independent study.
 Independent Study will be outlined by an agreement between the student, the instructor, and the Academic Dean including course requirements and will include registration through the data management system.
 Not all courses lend themselves to independent study.

-Some departments may require an off-campus placement or clinical or field experience.
+Some departments may require an off-campus placement, clinical, or field experience.
 Other departments may allow a student to earn academic credit through a specially planned program, usually part-time, supervised by a training sponsor at the work site and coordinated by an NICC instructor.
-Except by special permission by the faculty site supervisor, all internships and practica are taken during the sophomore year.
+Faculty Advisor and Academic Dean must approve internships.
+Except with special permission by the faculty, all internships and practica are taken during the sophomore year.
 An internship contract is completed prior to beginning the internship and an interim and final evaluation conducted by the designated site supervisor is completed and sent to the student's college instructor/coordinator.
 A maximum of two internships valued at three (3) semester credits each may be taken.
-Generally, internships require a minimum of 30 hours of on-site experience for each credit; however, requirements vary by program.
+Generally, internships require a minimum of 30 hours of on-site experience for each credit; however, requirements vary by program and internship site.
 If the intern does not accumulate the minimum number of working hours before the end of the academic semester, the instructor may give a grade of “IP”.

 Special Topics courses may be scheduled in any major study area.
-Special Topics courses have the numerical designator 290 preceded by the letter code of the academic discipline.
-Special Topic courses must be approved through the Academic Council and the Academic Dean prior to the course being offered.
+Special Topics courses have the course number 2900 proceeded by the letter code of the academic discipline.
+Special Topics courses must be approved through the Academic Council and the Academic Dean prior to the course being offered.

-Students who register but who do not attend within the first 21 days (three weeks) of the first class meeting day will be given an IW (Involuntary Withdrawal) grade for the course or courses and could be disqualified from receiving any financial aid assistance for the semester.
-Additionally, students who exhibit excessive absenteeism may be subject to involuntary withdrawal (IW) through the 10th week of the semester at the discretion of the instructor.
+Students who register but who do not attend within the first three weeks of the first-class meeting will be given an “UW” (Unofficial Withdrawal) grade for the course or courses and could be disqualified from receiving any financial aid assistance for the semester.
+Additionally, students who exhibit excessive absenteeism will be subject to unofficial withdrawal (UW) at the discretion of the instructor.
 Being absent for one-fifth of the total class time is considered excessive absences.

 It is the student's responsibility to contact their instructor if the student will be absent from class.
 Students who have situations that will require extended absences must meet with their instructor(s) or the Academic Dean.